aiadvocates/pytorchblitz/datasets/datasets.md

 ![types of data](../images/typesofdata.PNG)

-Since different model architectures can be applied to many data types, we ideally want our dataset code to be decoupled from model training code.
 Different data types require different python libraries to load and process such as open cv and pil for images, nltk and spacy for text and librosa for audio.
 Data can be sourced from local files, cloud datastores and databases code.

-As such code for processing data can quickly get messy and become hard to maintain, if not properly organized.
+As such, code for processing data can quickly get messy and become hard to maintain, if not properly organized.
+Since different model architectures can be applied to many data types, we ideally want our dataset code to be decoupled from model training code.
 To this end PyTorch provides a simple Datasets interface for linking managing collections of data.

 A whole set of example datasets such as MNIST that implement this interface are built into PyTorch extension libraries.
 These are useful for benchmarking and testing your models before training on your own custom datasets.